-Paranoid hitler 'didn't trust his closest Allies' and executed 400+ 'savage' Brownshirts in night of long knives- But did it really make a difference?
+Paranoid hitler 'didn't trust closest Allies' and executed 'savage' Brownshirts in night of long knives.
+But did the massacre really strengthen him?

 This article has been adapted from an essay written by me.